KarenOk/Scribbles-Blog/frontend/README.md

 ## Getting Setup

-> _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
+> _tip_: this frontend is designed to work with a [Flask-based backend](../backend).
 It is recommended you stand up the backend first, test using Postman and the test script, and then the frontend should integrate smoothly.

 ### Installing Dependencies